 What are you passionate about?
 I am passionate about my faith, my family and my job!
 I love God above all things, so I feel fortunate to be able to praise him at work without fear of being judged by my colleagues.
 Secondly, I love my family and I enjoy spending time with them.
 They are the reason why I push myself to work hard at everything I do and I can't imagine life without them.
 Lastly, I am passionate about my job and the students I serve everyday at HFCS.
 My students are the reason why I work late hours everyday and strive to improve on my teaching skills.

 What is something most people don't know about you?
-Something most people may not know about me is that I am currently pursuing a Master's degree in Special Education.
+Something most people may not know about me is that I recently graduated with my Master's degree in Special Education.

 What do you love most about Holy Family Catholic School?
 What I love most about HFCS is that it has a really strong sense of culture and faith!
 Families here are dedicated to making sure their children know about their heritage and faith, which I think is important for children to know.